 - 1. In the Cloudera Manager admin console, go to the Spark service you want to configure. - 2.
 Go to the Configuration tab. - 3.
 Enter hbase in the Search box. - 4.
 In the HBase Service property, select your HBase service. - 5.
-Click Save Changes to commit the changes.
+Enter a Reason for change, and then click Save Changes to commit the changes.